Written by Tiago Silva. Updated on 30, May 2023

 Google pays attention primarily to URLs and lastmod in some situations.
 Their documentation explicitly says that Google doesn't consider priority in a sitemap.

-On the same documentation page, Google says that they will use the <lastmod> value "if it's consistently and verifiably (for example by comparing to the last modification of the page) accurate."
+On the same documentation page, Google says that they will use the <lastmod> value “if it’s consistently and verifiably (for example, by comparing to the last modification of the page) accurate.”

 It's important to mention that a URL’s position in the sitemap doesn’t matter because Google doesn't crawl pages in order of appearance.